Bas-Man/bas-man.github.io/about.markdown

 I have been living and working in Tokyo for the past 18 years.

 ## Some of my interests:
+  - Software and Systems
     - Perl
     - Python
     - Automation
+  - Reading Fantasy
+    - Brandon Sanderson
+      - The Way of Kings
+    - David Gemmell
+      - The Drenai Series
+      - Jon Shannow Series
+    - Kel Kade
+      - King's Dark Tidings
+    - R A Salvatore
+      - Many
+    - Jim Butcher
+      - The Dresden Files